Amjt11/AI-Scribble-Calculator/README.md

 # AI-Scribble-Calculator
-An AI powered calculator that transforms scribbles into solutions
+An AI-powered calculator that transforms scribbles into solutions

 ## Problem Statement
 Traditional calculators are limited to basic numerical operations, lacking context-aware calculations, natural language processing (NLP) for conversational inputs, and integration with dynamic data sources for real-time, contextual operations.